HPC Access - Application for computing time

 - Please note: Normal NHR projects will get an initial quota after the technical review.
 This quota will be increased once the proposal has received two positive scientific reviews.
 The final granting decision will be made in conjunction with the decisions about NHR Large projects by a NHR4CES panel (meets quarterly).
 Thus, a belated decrease of resources is possible.

-Once a project is completed, the applicant is obliged to submit a final report which is due four weeks after the end of the allocation period.
+Once a project is completed, the applicant is obliged to submit a final/status report which is due four weeks after the end of the allocation period.
 Please use the sample documents (pdf, word, LaTeX).
 The final report must not exceed 2 pages (font 11pt).
-Information on how to admit the final report will be available here shortly.
+Information on how to admit the final/status report will be available here shortly.

 Papers, presentations, and other publications containing results obtained on the supercomputers that are part of the NHR4CES systems must include proper acknowledgements.
 The wording of the acknowledgement depends on the system used within the NHR4CES.
 Please choose the text appropriate from the list below.

 The authors gratefully acknowledge the computing time provided to them at the NHR Center NHR4CES at TU Darmstadt (project number p0020XXX).
 This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high performance computing at universities (www.nhr-verein.de/unsere-partner).

 The authors gratefully acknowledge the computing time provided to them at the NHR Center NHR4CES at RWTH Aachen University (project number p0020XXX).
 This is funded by the Federal Ministry of Education and Research, and the state governments participating on the basis of the resolutions of the GWK for national high performance computing at universities (www.nhr-verein.de/unsere-partner).